-Each 16 fl.oz can of Amp Energy Drink has 58g of sugar, which a pretty high amount for an energy drink of this size.
+Each 16 fl. oz can of AMP Energy Drink has 58g of sugar, which is a pretty high amount for an energy drink of this size.

-While it’s fine to indulge in some sugary goodness ocassionally, consistently having too much sugar can lead to some pretty bad health problems, such as:
+While it’s fine to indulge in some sugary goodness occasionally, consistently having too much sugar can lead to some pretty bad health problems, such as:

 - Weight Gain